DarrienKennedy/CryptoBudget/README.md

 To get *CryptoBudget* up and running, first there are some configurations that must be met in order to get everything functioning correctly.
 If you're too excited to even bother reading through this document, please at least read through **section 2** of the document to verify that your machine is properly configured to support all of the beauty that *CryptoBudget* has to offer.

+Run the application by double clicking the file within the root directory `CryptoBudget.jar` or if you're a tech savy nerd, typing `java -jar CryptoBudget.jar` within your terminal while in the root directory.

 ## 2. Dependencies
 ## 2.1 Tesseract
 *NOTE: CryptoBudget will still work if you do not install Tesseract, but OCR functionality will not parse text from image*